Algebraic K-Theory of infinity-Operads: Appendix: the straightening functor of Heuts

 In this appendix we want to collect some facts about the dendroidal straightening functor which has been defined and studied by Heuts \cite{Heuts1}.
-We do not describe the most general instance of the straightening functor, but only a variant which we will use here.
+We do not describe the most general instance of the straightening functor, but only the variant which is used in this paper.
 First we have to fix some notation.
 By $E_\infty$ we denote the Barratt-Eccles operad.
-This is a simplicially enriched operad with one colour and the simplicial set of operations given by
+This is a simplicially enriched operad with one colour and the simplicial set of operations is given by

-where $\Sigma_n$ is the permutations group on $n$ letters and $\Sigma_n // \Sigma_n$ is the simplicial set given as the nerve of the action groupoid of $\Sigma_n$ on itself by right multiplication.
+Here $\Sigma_n$ is the permutation group on $n$ letters and $\Sigma_n // \Sigma_n$ is the simplicial set given as the nerve of the action groupoid of $\Sigma_n$ on itself by right multiplication.

 Now there is an adjunction between dendroidal sets and simplicially enriched operads